kserve/kserve/docs/KFSERVING_DEBUG_GUIDE.md

 # Debug KFServing InferenceService Status
 You deployed an InferenceService to KFServing, but it is not in ready state.
-Go through this step by step guide to understand what failed :heart:.
+Go through this step by step guide to understand what failed.
 ```bash
 kubectl get inferenceservices sklearn-iris
 NAME                  URL   READY   DEFAULT TRAFFIC   CANARY TRAFFIC   AGE
 model-example               False                                      1m
 ```

-## Check Service Status
 KFServing `InferenceService` creates [Knative Service](https://knative.dev/docs/serving/spec/knative-api-specification-1.0/#service) under the hood to instantiate a serverless container.

+## IngressNotConfigured
 If you see `IngressNotConfigured` error, this indicates `Istio Ingress Gateway` probes are failing.

 ```bash